NBalciunas/kicad-rfsim/README.md

 > The pictures come later.

-**The settings dialog** — the preview shows which pads became ports, which R/L/C parts the plugin found, and how far the domain goes.
+**The settings dialog** - the preview shows which pads became ports, which R/L/C parts the plugin found, and how far the domain goes.

-**S-parameters** — the magnitude and the phase of each column that the run calculated, plus the Smith chart, the VSWR and the group delay.
+**S-parameters** - the magnitude and the phase of each column that the run calculated, plus the Smith chart, the VSWR and the group delay.

-**The board layout** — a top view of the structure that the solver used.
+**The board layout** - a top view of the structure that the solver used.

-**The E field and the H field** — the wave on the mid-plane of the substrate, one view for each excited port.
+**The E field and the H field** - the wave on the mid-plane of the substrate, one view for each excited port.

-**The far field** — three polar cuts with the lobe data, and a 3D balloon that you can rotate.
+**The far field** - three polar cuts with the lobe data, and a 3D radiation pattern that you can rotate.

 ## Validation